 Laws have been created in the United States to encourage transparency in the relationships between physicians and industry.
-The 2010 U.S. Physician Payments Sunshine Act, now more commonly called Open Payments, required that in mid 2013 we begin tracking our financial interactions with physicians and teaching hospitals.
-The 2013 financial information was reported on a public, government website by the Centers for Medicare & Medicaid Services (CMS) in September 2014.
-Financial information will be reported annually
+The 2010 US Physician Payments Sunshine Act, now more commonly called Open Payments, required that in 2013 we begin tracking our financial interactions with physicians and teaching hospitals.
+Annually, the financial information is reported on a public, government website by the Centers for Medicare & Medicaid Services (CMS).

 See below for answers to commonly asked questions that physicians have about Cook’s approach to Open Payments.
-See the box at top right for links to more information about Open Payments.
+See the box on this page for more information about Open Payments.

-Open Payments (commonly known as the Sunshine Act) requires that medical device, pharmaceutical, biological, and medical supply manufacturers report certain transfers of value made to physicians and teaching hospitals.
+Open Payments (also known as the Sunshine Act) requires that medical device, pharmaceutical, biological, and medical supply manufacturers report certain transfers of value made to physicians and teaching hospitals.